Scale video delivery and monitor network traffic by using eCDNs with Microsoft Stream

 - Search for any video in your organization to validate with.

-After you configure Microsoft Stream for an eCDN solution, any video or live event that is played in Stream will take advantage of your network caching provider automatically.
+After you configure Microsoft Stream for an eCDN solution, any video or live event that is played in Stream will take advantage of that solution automatically.

 The amsglob0cdnstream12.azureedge.net endpoint needs to be reachable for users in your organization in order to use any of the above eCDN solutions with Microsoft Stream or "External encoder" events from Yammer/Microsoft Teams.